saltfog/saltfog.github.io/_posts/2018-01-13-The-Importance-of-Data-Visualization.md

   the distributions of and relationships between variables in our datasets, it is always a good idea to visualize our data in order to understand their properties and identify appropriate analytics techniques.
-In this post, let's see the dramatic differences in conclutions that we can make based on (1) simple statistics only, and (2) data visualization.
+In this post, let's see the dramatic differences in conclusions that we can make based on (1) simple statistics only, and (2) data visualization.
 keywords: data
 layout: post